Welcome to Pop IP Law!

 - No Sweat, Yoga Poses aren’t Copyrightable.

 I’m a young attorney who has a movie and TV binge-watching problem (Netflix anyone?).
 I play the double bass, listen to weird music, and read a lot of Neil Gaiman.
 Sometimes I try to kayak, and I’m very fond of sleeping on my friends’ couches throughout the USA.
 I graduated from Purdue University with a double major in Political Science and French, plus a History minor.
 Then I got my J.D. (’14) and LL.M. in Intellectual Property (’15) at The John Marshall Law School in Chicago.
 I enjoy researching and writing (I know – nerd alert).
-I have an adorable German Shepard/Pitbull mix, and I also have a special place in my heart for the Muppets – yes, even including the new TV show.
+I have an adorable German Shepard/Pitbull mix, and I also have a special place in my heart for the Muppets.
 I hope you enjoy my blog, and that you find it interesting and informative.
-If you’ve got any hot leads (or sweet jobs offers) feel free to contact me* at firstname.lastname@example.org, and don’t forget to subscribe!
+If you’ve got any hot leads (or sweet jobs offers) feel free to contact me** at firstname.lastname@example.org, and don’t forget to subscribe!

-*Please note I will not answer specific legal questions.
-That would be a breach of legal ethics and selling myself short (if you’re good at something never do it for free).
+**Please note I will not answer specific legal questions.
+That would be a breach of legal ethics and selling myself short.